 For dogs, cozy yet open spaces like the Rest Bed or Lying Bed are ideal for relaxing without feeling confined.

-2. Feeding Zones with Boundaries
+Feeding Zones With Boundaries

 Mealtime can be a major source of tension in multi-pet homes.
 Keep feeding stations separate to avoid food guarding or theft.